 But now that spring has arrived, it’s time for veggies.
 A few years ago we moved our garden to a new spot and since then have added loads of mulch and compost to try to get the soil life thriving— only to see the amendments disappear.
 Where does it all go?
 There’s been a noticeable increase in the populations of earthworms, beetles, and bugs, and yet…

 Well, I just unearthed the newest book by David Montgomery, co-authored by Anne Bikle.
-Montgomery is a geologist who I heard speak a few years ago about his previous book, Dirt: The Erosion of Civilizations.
-In his new one, The Hidden Half of Nature: The Microbial Roots of Life and Health he relates similar new-garden experiences and asks the same question.
+Montgomery is a geologist who I heard speak a few years ago about his previous book, Dirt: The Erosion of Civilizationsopens a new window.opens a new window In his new one, The Hidden Half of Nature: The Microbial Roots of Life and Healthopens a new window he relates similar new-garden experiences and asks the same question.
 The answer, in a word, is microbes.The Hidden Half of Nature is an enjoyable read, not at all too scientific, and Montgomery is a dexterous writer who’s not afraid of incorporating some real-life experiences and subtle word play to keep it lively.
 I really enjoyed this book, which continually surprised me by calling to mind old connections.
 His book Dirt could have been lifted from the sustainable agriculture curriculum I once studied.
 Some of the same ideas and actors reappear as he lays the groundwork at the start of his new book.
-The subsequent discussions of microbe-human interactions in The Hidden Half of Nature brought to mind Rob Dunn’s book, The Wild Life of Our Bodies, which I reviewed a few years ago.
+The subsequent discussions of microbe-human interactions in The Hidden Half of Nature brought to mind Rob Dunn’s book, The Wild Life of Our Bodiesopens a new window, which I reviewed a few years ago.

 But reading it took me much further back, to when I attended a big-deal conference on biodiversity that took place before most had even heard the term “biodiversity.”
 James Lovelock and Lynn Margulis of Gaia fame were there, and Margulis in particular plays a role in Montgomery’s new book.
 It was she who suggested that the cells we are made of started as the symbiotic union of different kinds of bacteria.
 I wasn’t the only one in the crowd who was fascinated by this notion – many scientists were, too, and not a few were skeptical.
 In the years since she has been proven right.